-7. Overall percentage of employees trained was calculated by applying the following formula:

-total no. of employees who took part in training during the year total no. of employees at the end of the year total no. of training hours during the year total no. of employees at the end of the year total no. of employees in the specified category who took part in training during the year x 100% total no. of employees who took part in training during the year

-8. Average training hours per employee was calculated by applying the following formula:
+Note S: 7.
+Overall percentage of employees trained was calculated by applying the following formula: total no. of employees who took part in training during the year × 100% total no. of employees at the end of the year X 100 /t 8.
+Average training hours per employee was calculated by applying the following formula: total no. of training hours during the year total no. of employees at the end of the year 9.
+Breakdown of trained employees by category was calculated by applying the following formula: no. of employees (in the specified category) who took part in training during the year x 100% total no. of employees who took part in training during the year X 100 /c 10.
+Average training hours by category was calculated by applying the following formula: no. of training hours for employees (in the specified category) during the year no of employees (in the specified category) at the end of the year